 - If you don’t give back the property, or give it back in a totally unacceptable state.

 Schedule an inspection a few weeks before you move out.
 This will allow both you and your landlord assess the state of the space, and agree to any necessary arrangements.
 You should also get this inspection report signed, as legal evidence.

 If you do damage something, your landlord calculates the damage costs and deducts it from the deposit.
 You will get the rest of the deposit back, minus the cost of your damages.

 6. Moving In

 Furnishing your place

 If you’ve chosen an apartment or room that is furnished, then you might not need everything on this list.
 If you are renting an unfurnished place, however, then this is just for you.
 This is a very basic list.
 What you pack with you or buy on your arrival is completely up to you.
-Check out this article for a more in-depth checklist.

 Where you can find furniture

 Usually you won't have to pay taxes if the rent is inclusive.
 However, always check with the landlord / agency before signing the contract.